root-project/root/documentation/users-guide/AddingaClass.md

 ##### Compilation

-**Step 4:** Compile the class using the `Makefile. `In the `Makefile` call `rootcint` to make the dictionary for the class.
+**Step 4:** Compile the class using the `Makefile. `In the `Makefile` call `rootcling` to make the dictionary for the class.
 Call it `SClassDict.cxx`.
-The `rootcint` utility generates the methods `Streamer`, **`TBuffer`** &operator\>\>() and `ShowMembers `for ROOT classes.
+The `rootcling` utility generates the methods `Streamer`, **`TBuffer`** &operator\>\>() and `ShowMembers `for ROOT classes.